-If the following items are listed on your JST, additional documentation is not needed for: SQT or SDT results, scores on CLEP and DSST exams, and Defense Language proficiency tests (DLPT).
+If the following items are listed on your JST, additional documentation is not needed for: SQT or SDT results, scores on CLEP and DSST exams.
 For example, if all CLEP and DSST tests are included on the JST transcript, you do not need to submit a DSST transcript as well.

 If you are seeking credit for work not documented on the JST transcript, you should submit other documentation to verify your experiences.
-For DLPT, the National Cryptologic Institute, and Army Logistics University (ALU), official transcripts must be requested directly from the issuing institution.
+For Defense Language Proficiency Tests (DLTP), an official score report must be provided regardless of whether the scores are listed on JST.
+For the National Crytologic Institute and Army Logistics University (ALU), official transcripts must be requested directly from the issuing institution.